-Set in the future, year 2092, this film tells us a story of tittle character, Mr. Nobody (Nemo as he was known as a child) who is the oldest person on Earth.
+Set in the future, year 2092, this film tells us a story of the title character, Mr. Nobody (Nemo as he was known as a child) who is the oldest person on Earth.
 It is a story where our dear Mr. Nobody (played by Jared Leto) chooses not to decide between staying with his father or his mother, which leads to many alternate futures and possibilities.
-This movie makes you question your own destiny and free will, all the while letting you enjoy some breathtaking shots of the envisioned future as well as warming tales about love and humanity.
+Mr. Nobody makes you question your own destiny and free will, all the while letting you enjoy some breathtaking shots of the envisioned future as well as warming tales about love and humanity.

 Eyes Wide Shut (1999)

 Sex, orgies and Nicole Kidman.
 What more can a man want from a movie?
 In this classic flick, one of the Hollywood’s most prized directors, Stanley Kubrick, leads us into the passionate and somewhat disturbing world of sexual fantasies and the human psyche.
 Through the movie we follow a married couple as they discover hidden parts of their sexuality which leads husband, played by Tom Cruise, to experiment and search for some pleasurable experience outside his marriage.
 He ultimately finds himself in an orgy party with other masked men and women and from there on things start going downhill as he begins to question the morality of his actions, followed by some very strange occurrences and events.